-Mr. Weaver also has a robust pro bono practice.
-He currently represents an asylum-seeker in a petition to the Third Circuit and has successfully represented clients in a landlord-tenant proceeding.
+Mr. Weaver has a robust pro bono practice.
+In addition to his appellate pro bono victories, he has represented asylum seekers in immigration proceedings, successfully represented a T-Visa applicant, and successfully represented clients in a landlord-tenant proceeding.

 Prior to joining the firm, Mr. Weaver worked as a litigator at another firm in Washington, DC.
 Mr. Weaver served as a law clerk to the Honorable Madeline H. Haikala of the US District Court for the Northern District of Alabama and to the Honorable Robert L. Wilkins of the US Court of Appeals for the DC Circuit.
 He also served as a regional voter protection director for the Tennessee Democratic Party in the 2018 election cycle.

 Mr. Weaver received his JD from Vanderbilt Law School, where he served as senior editor for Vanderbilt’s online Law Review Publication, En Banc, and interned with the Civil Division of the US Attorney’s Office in Washington, DC.
 Prior to law school, Mr. Weaver taught high school government and economics at the Soulsville Charter School in Memphis, Tennessee, through Teach For America.